srid/neuron/guide/link-query.md

-# Automatic links using queries
+# Link Queries

-Neuron supports special link syntax that will query the Zettelkasten (eg: by tag) and create links based on the query results.
+Neuron supports special *link queries* to create links dynamically based on a query.

 ## Linking to multiple zettels by tag